DimensionDev/Maskbook/README.md

 -   `anchorme` - Use it to detect links in the text
 -   `construct-style-sheets-polyfill` - A polyfill for a web api
 -   `elliptic` - A crypto library, we use it to encrypt and decrypt
--   `gun` - A decentralized graph databasem we use it to sync user's shared crypto key
+-   `gun` - A decentralized graph database we use it to sync user's shared crypto key
 -   `pvtsutils` and `tiny-secp256k1` - A crypto library, we use it to zip and unzip SECP256k1 keys but not using it to encrypt/decrypt
 -   `serialijse` - A serialization / deserialization library
 -   `webcrypto-liner` - A wrapper library, it wrap `elliptic` into WebCrypto API